rapidez/image-resizer/README.md

 ```
 And make sure you ran `php artisan storage:link`

+## Image from SKU

+You can retrieve a product image by using the product's SKU.
+This is enabled by default, but can be toggled with the `sku.enabled` value in the config file.

+To retrieve a product image using SKU, request a path like this: `/storage/1/resizes/200x200/sku/13706`.
+You can also request a webp like this: `/storage/1/resizes/200x200/sku/13706.webp`.

 ## Config

-Keep in mind that you've to whitelist all sizes to avoid ddos attacks!
+Keep in mind that you have to whitelist all sizes to avoid ddos attacks!
 Publish the config and specify the sizes you want:

 ```sh
 php artisan vendor:publish --provider="Rapidez\ImageResizer\ImageResizerServiceProvider" --tag=config